 Main and the remaining eight traditional residence halls house a majority of the freshmen, sophomores, and juniors on campus.
 Accommodating between 169 and 352 students, each house has a separate and unique personality that drives community development.
 An active in-house leadership team consisting of faculty, administrators, and students largely directs community, in any given house.
 The fourteen House Fellows are faculty members (and their families) who live within the houses and take part in house programming, leadership, and informal advising.
 The five House Advisors are live-in professional administrators who all hold master’s degrees and oversee the building management, student leadership, and overall educational endeavors for two houses.
 The student leadership in the residence halls is comprised of many positions that serve the different needs of the students.
 The House Interns oversee a group of Student Fellows who serve as peer advisers to first-year students.
 The Community Fellows serve as peer advisers to all upperclass students living in the residence halls.
 The Transfer/Visiting/Exchange Program encompasses a House Intern and three Student Fellows to specifically meet the needs of sudents who arrive at Vassar via transferring from another institution, a visiting student program, or an institutional exchange program.

 Apartment style accommodations are available to mostly junior or senior students who apply and are granted permission.
 All such units are represented by a set of student officers and or managers.
 The Terrace Apartments (246 residents), the Town Houses (250 residents), and the South Commons (45 residents) house a majority of the senior class in four or five bedroom apartments.
-Students who wish to live off campus or to make other special accommodations must acquire approval through the Office of Residential Life.
+Students who wish to live off campus or to make other special accommodations must obtain approval through the Office of Residential Life.